YasmineBB/saucehub/README.md

 * As a site creator:

   - I want to make the site visually appealing upon first visit so the user is intrigued to explore the site.
-  - I want to make sure the site is easy to navigate for the user
+  - I want to make sure the site is easy to navigate for the user.
   - I want the user to be able to easily find sauces to suit their palate.

 * As a first time user:

+  - I want to find sauce options tailored to my palate.
-  - I want to
+  - I want to find out about the spice levels of various chillies
   - I want to be able to navigate easily throughout the pages.
-  - I want to find sauce options tailored to my spice level.
-  -

 * As a returning user:

   - I want to easily be able to return to and find recipes matching my spice level.
+  - I want to be able to recive updated suggestions of sauces to suit my palate.
-  - I want to be able build on the relationship and connect via social media.
+  - I want to be able build on the relationship by subscribing to a newsletter to receive updates and connect via social media.

 ## Design